Young people show up in droves to defend Poland's courts

 Under the rule of the Law and Justice party, politics came into his life whether he wanted it or not, he explained.

-"By standing up now, I hope to avoid waking up one day when Poland has been forced out of the EU, or realising I don't have a place to live because the government has silently adopted a law that makes it easier to evict people," he said, in reference to a law pushed through during last week's tumult.
+"By standing up now, I hope to avoid waking up one day when Poland has been forced out of the EU or realising I don't have a place to live because the government has silently adopted a law that makes it easier to evict people," he said, in reference to a law pushed through during last week's tumult.

 The bill gives landlords the right to expel tenants of the government's flagship apartment programme without any particular reason.